You might be asking – what is Facebook Jail?

 Short-term sentence – Access to Your Facebook Page is temporarily blocked

-It ranges from a few hours ban to a maximum of 21 days.
+Short-term bans range from a few hours ban to a maximum of 21 days.
 After that, you get your account back.

 Long-term sentence – Your Facebook Page Is Permanently Suspended

-An everlasting or permanent suspension means that you can no longer access your account as it has been deleted.
+A permanent suspension means that you can no longer access your account as it has been deleted.
 Unfortunately, you will not be able to retrieve your account.

 Permanent suspension or a so-called “life sentence” applies in two situations:

 - Take forbidden actions punished by Facebook.

 Being unable to access your account again can prove extremely detrimental for any business.
 This is why you should think twice before posting anything that can get you in trouble.

 What are the consequences of being sentenced to Facebook Jail?

 For advertisers and company managers, both temporary and permanent suspensions can result in a significant loss of time and money spent on account development.